LinkedInLearning/circuitpython-connecting-a-robot-cat-to-the-internet-2253163/README.md

-# COURSENAME
+# CircuitPython: Connecting a Robot Cat to the Internet
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course CircuitPython: Connecting a Robot Cat to the Internet.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]
+![CircuitPython: Connecting a Robot Cat to the Internet][lil-thumbnail-url]

-_See the readme file in the main branch for updated instructions and information._
+While many Internet of Things projects send data to the cloud, sometimes you want a physical indication of an event from the internet.
+In this course, Charlyn Gonda shows you how to use CircuitPython—a version of Python specifically for microcontrollers—to program a robot cat that reacts to events while connected to the internet.
+Charlyn shows how to code for common hardware devices like LEDs and servos, and explains a common messaging protocol for IoT projects called message queue telemetry transport, or MQTT.
+If you’re looking for an internet cat video that actually teaches you something useful, join Charlyn as she shows how to program this robot cat.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.